Filtering and time-of-click protection can produce results where training fails.

 First, the facts: Employees who are unaware of the dangers of phishing are far more likely to become victims of phishing attempts than those who understand the process.

 The FBI estimates that organizations across the United States lose $1.2 billion every year due to email scams.
-Since phishing is by far the most popular way to get malicious code into an organization’s network, it follows that training employees to recognize phishing attempts is an effective strategy for preventing phishing attacks.
+Since phishing is by far the most popular way to get malicious code into an organization’s network, it follows that training employees to recognize phishing attempts is an effective strategy to prevent phishing attacks.

 But how good of a strategy is it really?